 Financial aid may come from sources such as the government (state and federal), the college you attend, and private organizations.
 Monies may be in the form of grants, scholarships, work-study, or loans.
 Financial aid is meant for use at 2 and 4 year colleges, trade or career schools, and graduate school.
 Accessing financial aid requires submitting applications by certain deadlines.
 Students and families are asked to participate in workshops and presentations that are offered, such as Cash For College financial aid nights.

-Whether or not you think you qualify for financial assistance, we encourage you to submit the 2021-22 Free Application for Federal Student Aid (FAFSA) or the 2021-22 California Dream Act Application (CADAA).
-Many merit-based scholarships require that you complete a financial aid application.
+Beginning in July of 2022, it is now a California graduation requirement (AB 132) for seniors to complete either the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).
+Even if you don't think that your family income qualifies you for need-based financial aid, many merit-based scholarships require that you complete a financial aid application.
 Please check out the documents and videos in the SRHS Financial Aid Toolkit below that we have complied to assist you in starting your financial aid application.
 After you have started working on your FAFSA or CADAA there will be opportunities for you to attend financial aid events as well as schedule individual meetings if you need further assistance.